Per Borten

-(3 April 1913 – 20 January 2005) was a Norwegian politician from the Centre Party and the 25th prime minister of Norway from 1965 to 1971.
+(3 April 1913 – 20 January 2005) was a Norwegian politician from the Centre Party and the prime minister of Norway from 1965 to 1971.
 Per Borten is credited for leading the modernization of what was then named Bondepartiet (the Agrarian Party) into today's Centre Party.
 He was an active opponent of Norway joining the European Union.

 Early life

-Borten was born in Flå in the municipality of Melhus in Sør-Trøndelag, and was educated Agriculturist from the Norwegian College of Agriculture in 1939.
+Borten was born in Flå Municipality (in the present-day Melhus Municipality) in Sør-Trøndelag county, and was educated Agriculturist from the Norwegian College of Agriculture in 1939.
 He started his political career serving as mayor of his home municipally, Flå, from 1945 to 1955.
 He was elected to the Norwegian parliament in 1949 and stayed there until his retirement in 1977.
 Borten was President of the Odelsting 1961–1965 and 1973–1977.

 Political career

 He was appointed president of the Odelsting, acted as the parliamentary leader for his party and served as its chairman from 1955 to 1967.
 As Prime Minister of Norway from 1965, he headed a four-party centre-right coalition government, until 17 March 1971, when the government dissolved itself.
 He resigned as Prime Minister when it became known that he had shown confidential information about Norway in the negotiations concerning European Economic Community membership, with amongst others, Arne Haugestad, then leader of the People's Movement against Norwegian membership of the EEC.

 Borten's time as Prime Minister of Norway saw the enactment of a range of progressive reforms.
 Earnings-related pensions were introduced in 1966, while under a June 1969 law the Housing Bank offered loans for improving old dwellings.
 The Special Supplement to National Insurance Benefits Law of June 1969 established a special supplement for those not entitled to supplementary pensions, and the Law on Compensation Supplement to National Insurance Benefits of December 1969 introduced a supplement to compensate for the introduction of a value-added tax system.
 The Basic Schooling Law of June 1969 introduced 9-year comprehensive schooling, while under another law passed that same year, family allowances were extended to the first child under the age of 16, while single-parent families were provided with one extra allowance in addition to the number of children.